ckimdev/celtra/README.md

 # celtra-app
 **celtra-app** is a docker code for...
-1. An extremely simple web application that shows stock quote (high,low,open,close) when the user types in stock symbol.
+1. An extremely simple web app that shows stock quote (high,low,open,close) when the user types in stock symbol.
 2. Built with
    * HTML + CSS + Vuejs
    * Nginx webserver
-3.